MassDOT HSIP - Pedestrian Safety

 What do I need to know about the “MassDOT Highway Safety Improvement Plan (HSIP) – Pedestrian and Bicycle Safety Program”?

-MassDOT has recently launched a multi-disciplined project to improve pedestrian and bicyclist safety in Massachusetts (April/May 2014).
+MassDOT launched a multi-disciplined project to improve pedestrian and bicyclist safety in Massachusetts (2014-2017).
 While fatalities and incapacitating injuries among motorists have been decreasing in Massachusetts over the past few years, pedestrian and bicycle crashes have not followed this trend.
 Through MassDOT, the Massachusetts Dept of Public Health, WalkBoston and MassBike are assisting in the development and implementation of this critical pedestrian and bicyclist safety strategy aimed at achieving the Strategic Highway Safety Plan (SHSP) goal of reducing fatalities and injuries among bicyclists and pedestrians by 20% in the next 5 years.

-The program is focused initially on 12 communities which were selected based on high rates of non-motorist crashes, high rates of non-motorist activity, and participation in the Mass in Motion program (8 of the 12 communities selected are Mass in Motion communities).
+The program was focused initially on 12 communities which were selected based on high rates of non-motorist crashes, high rates of non-motorist activity, and participation in the Mass in Motion program (8 of the 12 communities selected are Mass in Motion communities).
 The community-based planning already established around issues of active transportation in MiM communities provides an excellent platform on which to build increased pedestrian and bicycle safety strategies, and bring implementation dollars to those communities poised to shift car trips to feet and bicycle miles.

 The 12 communities selected include: Brockton, Cambridge, Fall River, Haverhill (not MiM), Lynn, New Bedford, Newton (not MiM), Pittsfield, Quincy (not MiM), Salem, Somerville, Watertown (not MiM).